-- Put the oven rack(s) where you want them and place the food in the oven. - 2.
-Turn the Set Time Knob until the Start and Stop Time Dials show the right time of day. - 3.
-Push in and turn the Stop Time Knob clockwise to the time you want the oven to shut off. - Set the Oven Selector on TIMED BAKE. - Set the Oven Temperature Control on the baking temperature you want. - 6.
+- 1. Put the oven rack(s) where you want them and place the food in the oven. - 2.
+Push in and turn the Set Time Knob until the Start and Stop Time Dials show the right time of day. - 3.
+Push in and turn the Stop Time Knob clockwise to the time you want the oven to shut off. - 4.
+Set the Oven Selector on TIMED BAKE. - 5.
+Set the Oven Temperature Control on the baking temperature you want. - 6.
 After baking is done, turn both knobs to OFF.
 To stop the oven before the preset time, turn both knobs to OFF.